 Prepare tang zhong:

 - Place milk and the bread flour in a small saucepan.
 Whisk until there is no more lumps.
-Cook this mixture over medium heat until it is thickened, about 5 minutes or less.
-Remove from the heat and let it cool down completely.
-You can also cover and keep it in the fridge to be used the next day.
-It can be kept in the fridge for up to 3 days
+Cook this mixture over low-medium heat until it reaches 65 C (149 F).
+Remove from the heat and cover with a plastic wrap, touching the tangzhong so the skin won't form.
+You can use it on the same day once it has cool down, but I highly suggest using this the next day.
+It improves the taste of the bread.
+Store this in the fridge

 Make the dough:

-- If you keep tangzhong in the fridge, take it out to let it sit at room temperature for about 30 minutes or so.
-Mix all the dry ingredients together in a mixing bowl.
+- Mix all the dry ingredients together in a mixing bowl.
 Make a well in the center and pour in the wet ingredients and the tang zhong you made earlier.
 Use a dough hook attachment to knead the dough on speed 2 until all the crumbly dough starts to come together into one mass, it may take about 2-3 minutes for this to happen.
 Don't be tempted to add any liquid.
 You may need to stop halfway and scrape the dough off the hook and the sides of the bowl and knead again several times

 - After the rest, turn on and knead the dough again on speed 2 and knead for 1-2 minutes until it is a bit smoother.
 Then add the salt and sugar into the dough.
 Continue to knead until the dough is relatively smooth.
 You need to stop and scrape the dough off the hook and the bowl several times during this process.
 I promise it's worth the effort!